someonealive0/group-project-aa/README.md

 # COMP3120 Group AA Application - Lighthouse Realtime Chat

-This group project was created using [Create React App](https://github.com/facebook/create-react-app)
+This group project was created using [Create React App](https://github.com/facebook/create-react-app).
+A video explanation is available in the `screenshots` under the file names `part1` and `part2`.

 ## Project Outline
 The application we have created is a messaging platform where users can communicate with each other in real-time; taking inspiration form the popular messaging platform [Discord](https://discord.com/).
 Users are able to communicate with each other or, if they prefer, create groups where they can message other users who are also part of that group.
 This project was aimed at capturing a young demographic by creating a simple, clutter-free interface that allows communication without any distraction.
 We aimed to build a fully featured application but with the tight time constrainsts were limited to what we could achieve; especially working with new components and on new platforms including [firebase](https://firebase.google.com/).